hikeventures/hikeventures.github.io/_posts/2016-05-23-best-winter-gloves.markdown

 ### [Outdoor Research Alti Mittens](http://www.backcountry.com/outdoor-research-alti-mitt-mens-odr0813)

+The Outdoor Research Alti Mittens gloves have been designed for 8,000-meter peaks and Arctic expeditions.
+The OR Alti Mittens are made by breathable and waterproof GORE-TEX®, high-loft Moonlite Pile™ fleece and water-resistant PrimaLoft® Gold Insulation.
+It is also possible to remove the liners layer to dry them over the night.

 <a href="http://www.backcountry.com/outdoor-research-alti-mitt-mens-odr0813"><button type="button" class="btn btn-danger">Read more about the Outdoor Research Alti Mittens</button></a>

 ### [Hestra Heli Mitten](http://www.backcountry.com/hestra-heli-mitt)

+The Hestra Heli Mitten comes with a removeable liner and is wind- and waterproof.
+The Heli Mitten has also a pre-curved design.
+If I were to buy new gloves then I would probably buy the Hestra Heli Mitten.

 <a href="http://www.backcountry.com/hestra-heli-mitt"><button type="button" class="btn btn-danger">Read more about the Hestra Heli Mitten</button></a>

 ### [Mountain Hardwear Absolute Zero Mitten](http://www.backcountry.com/mountain-hardwear-absolute-zero-mitt)

+The Mountain Hardwear Absolute Zero Mitten was designed for the most extreme cold weather conditions.
+It comes with a Q.Shield® DOWN 800-fill and is shielded by a waterproof, windproof OutDry® membrane.
+The Absolute Zero Mitten also comes with a high-pile fleece liner.

 <a href="http://www.backcountry.com/mountain-hardwear-absolute-zero-mitt"><button type="button" class="btn btn-danger">Read more about the Mountain Hardwear Absolute Zero Mitten</button></a>